sormiston/SquirrelTales/README.md

 ## Code Snippet

 The is my attempt at "micro choreographing" the animated fade ins of each *line* of text, followed by smooth scrolling transitions, and a final "reveal" of the map.
 A waiting cursor runs during this time.

-THe code works in the context of a function running on a 500ms window set by setInterval.
-An index i =0 is introduced outside the scope of the setInterval function.
-On each iteration of setInterval, a line of text is rendered and i is incremented, until all lines are rendered (i == storyArea.children.length) at which point the map is "revealed" but the cycle is allowed to continue once more.
-On that next cycle (storyArea.children.length + 1) the waiting cursor defaults back and the setInterval functions TURNS ITSELF OFF, which I think is cool.
+The code works in the context of a setInterval callback function running on a 500ms interval.
+An index i = 0 is introduced outside the scope of the setInterval function.
+On each iteration of setInterval, a line of text is rendered and i is incremented, until all lines are rendered (i == storyArea.children.length) at which point the map is "revealed."
+On the next cycle (storyArea.children.length + 1) the waiting cursor is unset and clearInterval is called as clean-up.

 ```
 function fade() {